wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmy_getTransactionReceipt.md

 ---
-title: one:hmy_getTransactionReceipt \[POST\]
+title: one:hmy_getTransactionReceipt - Harmony
-description: Returns the receipt of a transaction by transaction hash.
-Receipts forpending transactions are not available.If you enabled revert reason, the receipt includes available revertreasons in the response.
+description: Example code for the one:hmy_getTransactionReceipt json-rpc method. Сomplete guide on how to use one:hmy_getTransactionReceipt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters